WooTechnology/LearnGitHub/Contribute.md

 ## Update an existing task
 1. Create an issue regarding the problem with the task description
 2. Make the changes.
-3. Submit a pull reuqest.
+3. Submit a pull request.

+_Thank you mentors for being here!_